Can You Put Epsom Salt in a Hot Tub?

 This content was previously featured on the Hot Tub Works website.
 Leslie's is proud to partner with Hot Tub Works to bring you this helpful content on lesliespool.com.

 Hot tubs and Epsom salts are synonymous with relaxation and pain relief for sore joints and muscles.
 Wouldn’t it be great if you could combine the two?
 Of course!
 In fact, many people use pure Epsom salts in their bathtubs at home.
 But can you put Epsom salt in a hot tub?
 In most cases, the answer is NO. Here’s why.

-Pure Epsom salts are an alkaline compound also known as Magnesium Sulphate.
+Pure Epsom salts are an alkaline compound also known as magnesium sulphate.
 The mildly acidic properties of Epsom salts can very quickly disrupt the total alkalinity and pH balance of the water in your hot tub.
-Unbalanced water can launch a cascade of other problems, including reduced sanitizer performance and corrosion of your hot tub equipment (metal parts, plastic pieces, seals, gaskets, etc.).
+Unbalanced water launches a cascade of other problems, including reduced sanitizer performance and corrosion of your hot tub equipment (metal parts, plastic pieces, seals, gaskets, etc.).

 When using a regular bathtub, the standard recommendation is to add 2 cups of Epsom salts to feel the full therapeutic effects.
 Now, let’s think about that for a minute.
 The average bathtub holds about 80 gallons of water.
 On the other hand, the average hot tub holds about 400-500 gallons.
 To reach the same concentration level in your hot tub would require 10-12 cups of pure Epsom salts.
-That’s a lot of solids being added to the water!
-A bathtub can be drained quickly and easily, and the water is only used once.
-Unfortunately, a hot tub can’t be drained as often or as easily, which leads us to our next point.
+That’s a lot of solids in the water!
+You can drain a bathtub quickly and easily, and the water's only used once.
+Unfortunately, you can't drain a hot tub as often or as easily, which leads us to our next point.

 Rather than pour pounds and pounds of pure Epsom salts into your spa, risking long-term damage to the tub, plumbing and equipment, why not try a safe yet effective alternative instead?